 Porcini Mushrooms: (Boletus Edulis) contain niacin, potassium, selenium and protein.

 Reishi Mushrooms: (Ganoderma Lucidum) mushrooms have been used as a cure for disease for over 2,000 years.
 According to The Medicinal Benefits of Mushrooms by William H. Lee, R.Ph., Ph.D., Reishi increases vitality, improves coronary arteries, inhibits platelet aggregation, normalizes blood pressure, relieves stress and asthma and prevents and treats certain types of cancer and other degenerative diseases.
 The beta-glucans found in Reishi support the body’s immune system in fighting cancer cells and countering the effects of aging.
-According to Jones in Reishi: Ancient Herb for Modern Times, Reishi is even more effective in fighting cancer when supplemented by vitamin C. Reishi also works as an antihistamine by inhibiting agents that cause cold symptoms, hay fever, asthma, and allergies and promotes respiratory health.
+According to Jones in Reishi: Ancient Herb for Modern Times, Reishi is even more effective in fighting cancer when vitamin C is also ingested.
+Reishi also works as an antihistamine by inhibiting agents that cause cold symptoms, hay fever, asthma, and allergies and promotes respiratory health.

 Wood Ear Mushrooms: (Auricularia Auricula) has shown antitumor and cholesterol-lowering properties.
 They contain Vitamin B, C, D and iron.